-Unless your country of citizenship is among the visa exempt countries, you will need to obtain a Temporary Resident Visa (TRV) from Citizenship and Immigration Canada.
-A tourist TRV is generally issued for a period of six months and can be obtained at your nearest Canadian Immigration Visa Office.
+Unless your country of citizenship is among the visa exempt countries, you need a Temporary Resident Visa (TRV) from Citizenship and Immigration Canada.
+You can apply for a tourist TRV, generally issued for a six-month period, at your nearest Canadian Immigration Visa Office.

-Important Note: It is not advisable for international students on F or J visas to travel to Canada to obtain a new visa stamp from a United States Consulate.
-If you apply for a visa stamp in Canada, you will need to wait until it is approved before you can head back to the US.
-If your new visa application is not approved by the US Consulate in Canada, you will not be permitted to re-enter the United States and may need to return to your home country directly from Canada.
+International students on F or J visas should not travel to Canada to obtain a new visa stamp from a United States Consulate.
+If you apply for a visa stamp in Canada, you will need to wait until it is approved before you can come back to the US.
+If your new visa application is not approved by the US Consulate in Canada, you will not be permitted to re-enter the US and will have to return to your home country directly from Canada.
 Only in your home country will you be able to apply for your visa stamp to re-enter the US.

 Checklist for Automatic Revalidation